 Then it’s time to plant the Succulents.
 You can see exactly how I planted them on the video, just be sure to water them in well to get the soil to settle in around the roots.
 And then finish by dressing the top of the soil with a layer of pea gravel.

 Succulent plants come in a wide range of colors and textures.
 We found all of these at The Home Depot.
-You can get gardening and join other real life green thumbs and those that aspire to have a green thumb at The Home Depot Garden Club.

 We created this Indoor Succulent Garden for The Apron Blog.
 I love using unusual containers and Succulents are perfect plants to use because they don’t require a lot of soil.